nshlapo/CompArchLab2/WRITEUP.md

 	}
 }
 ```

+When we loaded our SPI onto the ZYBO and ran these tests, they passed.
+Additionally, we created a Verilog test bench and tested our fault input conditioner.

 ##Work Plan Reflection
 The total timing of our work plan turned out to be quite accurate, although the distribution of hours within it was definitely thrown off.